sderosiaux/golb/pages/2017-08-07-consumer-offsets/index.md

 [mygroup2,mytopic2,0]::[OffsetMetadata[126,NO_METADATA],CommitTime 1502060076343,ExpirationTime 1502146476343]
 ```

-We can't really make some use of it, except playing with some regexes.
+We can't really make any use of it, except playing with some regexes.
 Would it be better to get some nice JSON instead? (yes!)

+Note that each message in this topic has a key and a value.
+It's very important, as we'll see next in the following Compaction section.

 ## Kafka Streams: convert it to JSON